English

 von

 Hi! 👋 Glad you're here and I hope you've found some added value here.
-If you want to get in touch, feel free to send me an email or on Twitter (@ClioMZ) and LinkedIn. ♥️🤝 If you would like to honour my offers, then I am happy and thankful for every donation via Paypal.me or Ko-Fi.
+If you want to get in touch, feel free to send me an email or on LinkedIn. ♥️🤝 I am happy if you would like to honour my offer and thank you for your donation via Paypal.me.
 Or invitations for guest articles or for interviews as an expert (See Open for Collaboration).
 Thank you very much!